-Please read and sign this Signature Page and return to the Dean of Students.
+Please r ead and sign this Signature Page and return to the Dean of Students.

 To: Dean

-I have received and I have read, understand and agree to comply with the Caribbean School Anti-Bullying Policy.
+Caribbe I have received and I have read, understand and agree to comply with the an School Anti-Bullying Policy.

 Signature

 Printed Name